Navigating Health Reimbursement Arrangements (HRAs) for Small Businesses

 Start by assessing your financial capacity, evaluating factors like cash flow, revenue, and — if applicable — the costs of existing benefits.
 Then, calculate the costs of your employees' healthcare needs, including health insurance premiums and common out-of-pocket medical expenses.

 Be sure to factor in the tax advantages of HRAs when defining your reimbursement allowances.
-Remember, HRA contributions are tax-deductible while reimbursements are tax-free.
+Generally, employer contributions to an HRA are deductible business expenses, and employee reimbursements are generally tax-free when the HRA’s requirements are met (for example, ICHRA requires substantiated enrollment in individual coverage/Medicare).

 If your financial capacity and employee healthcare needs don't align, consider building your initial plan around high-priority medical expenses first.
 Communication with employees is key here, which leads to the next step.